StanSilas/AWS_Tips_and_tricks/Analysis/who is interacting with what bucket.md

 Dec 27 2023:
-This is not an AWS 101 tutorial.
 The tutorial assumes at least three years of hands on experience with S3 and athena.
 As organizations dive deeper into the world of S3 from a GRC standpoint, attribution of the who what where when and why becomes ultra important.
 While AWS does not provide something like this intuitively, using a combination of Athena S3
 server access logging can help us understand these key elements.